Is South Africa vs Australia on TV? Kick-off time, channel and how to watch

 When is South Africa vs Australia?

-South Africa vs Australia is due to kick off at 4.10pm BST on Saturday 16 August at Ellis Park in Johannesburg.
+South Africa vs Australia is due to kick off at 4.10pm BST on Saturday 23 August at the Cape Town Stadium.

 How can I watch it?

-Viewers in the United Kingdom can watch the match live on Sky Sports Action, with coverage on the channel from 4pm BST.
-A live stream will be available via Sky Go and NOW.
+Viewers in the United Kingdom can watch the match live on Sky Sports.
+A live stream will be available via Sky Go or NOW.

 Team news